 - Cost-effective: Using spices can be a cost-effective way to add flavor to food.
 A small amount of spice can go a long way.

-Black pepper adds a hint of spice and a warm, earthiness to the soup.
+Black pepper adds spice and a warm, earthiness to the soup.
 Black pepper can also help to balance out the salt.

 Delicious Soups recipes you’ll love